 Following are the symptoms associated with Bowler's thumb:

-- A tingling sensation in the first web space.
-This tingling sensation gets worse at the least active period, e.g. at the bedtime.
+- A tingling sensation in the first webspace.
+This tingling sensation gets worse when an individual is least active, e.g. bedtime.

 - Pain and inflammation in the first interphalangeal joints.

 - Numbness in the first webspace between thumb and index finger clinically termed as paresthesias.
 In chronic cases, severe numbness in the affected region can affect individual’s daily activity.

 - Gradually the paresthesias condition becomes painful along the medial thumb surface due to the extension of the condition in the distant adjoining parts.